 Timeout enhancements for the Manual Intervention task

-The Manual Intervention task can now be automatically rejected or resumed after it is pending for the specified timeout or 60 days, whichever is earlier.
-The timeout value can be specified in the control options section of the task.
+The Manual Intervention task can now be automatically rejected or resumed after pending for the specified timeout or 60 days, whichever is earlier.
+You can specify the timeout value in the control options section of the task.

 Release Management parallel execution